 Morning campers!
-I am always pleased to see you, but unfortunately on this occasion I am going to have to choose option A. So why on earth has my left leg puffed up to around double the size of its right buddy?
+I am always pleased to see you, but unfortunately on this occasion I am going to have to choose option A (aka the swollen leg).
+So why on earth has my left leg puffed up to around double the size of its right buddy?
 Well, it’s a not particularly funny story that begins all the way back on 9 February.

 On this fateful winter’s evening, I embarked on a mythical journey that opened my eyes to the ways of the world and took me to within an inch on my life.
 Not really.
 I actually went to my local tennis club and played a match against a 50-something Welsh man who liked rugby.
 We were on court 1 at 7pm and you could cut the atmosphere with a knife.
 He served, I returned.
 Out.
 15-0.
 He served into the net.
 And then he did it again.
 15-15.
 I could go on, but imagine you are all losing the will to live.
 Thus I’ll skip to point six, where he served, I returned and KABOOM!
 It felt like a section of the roof had come down on my left calf.
 Fortunately, it hadn’t.
 Unfortunately, I’d ruptured my Achilles’ tendon.